ebowman/api-first-hand/docs/DEFINITIONS.md

 #### [Polymorphism](#polymorphism)

-Polymorphic definitions are possible through employment of the swagger ```discriminator``` property.
-In the example definition below an abstract ```Pet``` defines that what concrete ```Cat```s and ```Dog```s have in common.
-As swagger object models are defining data, a discriminator property is required to distinguish concrete cat and dog instances as they are serialised to and from the api.
-The discriminator property works in that sense the same way as a discriminator column works in ORM frameworks when mapping a class hierarchy onto a single table.
-It simply contains a value that maps onto one of the concrete types, for example ```petType: “Cat”``` or ```petType: “Dog”```.
+The Swagger `discriminator` property makes polymorphic object definitions possible.
+In the example definition below, an abstract `Pet` defines what concrete `Cat`s and `Dog`s have in common.
+Swagger object models define data, so a discriminator property is required to distinguish concrete cat and dog instances as they are serialised to and from the API.
+In this sense, the discriminator property works in the same way as a discriminator column works in ORM frameworks when mapping a class hierarchy onto a single table.
+It contains a value that maps onto one of the concrete types: For example, `petType: "Cat"` or `petType: "Dog"`.

-The generated scala code for polymorphic definitions do not have such ORM serialisation requirements as the generated case classes are data containers within the application’s codebase.
-We would like to omit swagger’s discriminator property from the generated code and map the abstract type on an interface.
-But as we are modelling data we cannot predict whether business logic depends on the value of of it, we therefor map the abstract swagger model definition on a scala trait which contains accessor methods for all the properties it defines, that is, including the discriminator property, concrete case classes extending from this trait implement it with concrete values.
-E.g.

 ```yaml
 definitions: